Skip to main content

 Information aux futurs étudiants de la licence de Lettres

-• Lettres Modernes (parcours généraliste, orientant notamment vers l’enseignement)
+• Lettres Modernes (parcours gĂ©nĂ©raliste, orientant notamment vers l’enseignement)

-• Lettres et Livre (vers les métiers du livre : bibliothèque, librairie, édition)
+• Lettres et Livre (vers les mĂ©tiers du livre : bibliothèque, librairie, Ă©dition)

 Les candidats qui ont déjà choisi un parcours sont encouragés à le préciser dans leur lettre de motivation.
 Pour Lettres et Écriture, il leur est recommandé de préparer un petit dossier montrant une pratique personnelle de l’écriture (4 textes brefs, thème et forme entièrement libres), qu’ils peuvent déjà fournir avec leur lettre de motivation mais qu’il faudra surtout présenter à la rentrée.

-En effet, pour tous les étudiants, c’est à la rentrée que l’inscription dans les parcours sera définitivement fixée.
+En effet, pour tous les Ă©tudiants, c’est Ă la rentrĂ©e que l’inscription dans les parcours sera dĂ©finitivement fixĂ©e.

 • AIMS

-The objectives of the Bachelor's degree in Literature at the University of Aix-Marseille reflect the need to integrate a disciplinary training in classical and modern literature with original perspectives likely to meet the new expectations of students and the new needs of a richer and more diversified future professional insertion.
-The new architecture of the training aims at a development of learning in a set of contexts and practices allowing the students to appropriate and compartmentalize the knowledge provided to them.
+The objectives of the general literature degree at the University of Aix-Marseille respond to the need to integrate original perspectives into disciplinary training in modern literature likely to meet the new expectations of students and the new needs of a richer and more diversified future professional integration.
+The new training architecture aims to develop learning in a set of contexts and practices allowing students to appropriate and decompartmentalize the knowledge provided to them.

-This degree aims to offer students, in addition to a broad general culture and a knowledgeable mastery of written and oral expression:
+With a common base and three standard courses are offered to students, this license aims to offer students, in addition to a broader general culture and an informed mastery of written and oral expression:

 • a thorough literary and linguistic culture,

-• an expertise in the different disciplinary fields of the humanities,
+• expertise in the different disciplinary fields of literature (Linguistics, French literature, general and comparative literature, etc.),

 • ADMISSION CONDITIONS